PlayboyPrime/ModalMod/Explanations.md

 If replyToInteraction.message is not empty, the bot will send a reply to the submit interaction.

-ephemeral: If true, only the Modal author can see the reply.
+ephemeral: ```true or false``` If true, only the Modal author can see the reply.

 message: This string will be sent as a reply to the submit interaction.
+Leave blank if you want no reply.

 ## sendMessage